 Phylogenetic trees are complex data structures: coding them in computer programs requires special care.
 Felsenstein [2] outlines the coding used in most computer programs for phylogenetic analyses.
 Such data structures cannot be used easily in an interactive way because they are based on the recursive use of pointers.
 In addition, they cannot be extended or modified without recompiling the whole program.
-In R a different approach is used based on simple data structures like matrices and vectors.
+In R a different approach is used based on simple data structures like matrices or vectors.
 The class "hclust", used by the function hclust of the package stats, codes hierarchical clusters with a two-column matrix indicating the pairings of observations.
 To code phylogenetic trees in R, it was necessary to extend and modify this class substantially.
+The class "phylo" introduced in ape in August 2002 aims at this.